EvernodeXRPL/evernode-host/README.md

 #### Domain name
 You must posses a domain name (eg. `myhost.myhosting.com`) which is used to reach your host.
 This is required for proper SSL support for communicating with smart contracts hosted in your host.
 Evernode uses [Let's Encrypt](https://letsencrypt.org/) for automatic free SSL setup for your domain name.
 Domain names which map to multiple IP addresses (round-robin DNS) should not be used.

+#### Email address
+You must provide an email address during the installation of your host.
+The email address will be published on your host registration entry on the Hook which makes it **publicly visible to anyone**.
+It is put on display at the [dashboard](https://dashboard.evernode.org/) page for your host.
+There are two purposes of this email address:
+  - It is is intended to be used as a public contact email for your host so that the general public can inquire or report issues about your host.
+  - If you opt-in for [Let's Encrypt](https://letsencrypt.org/) automatic free SSL setup during the installation, this email is used for your host's SSL certificate registration with Let'sEncrypt.
+Let'sEncrypt will send email notifications about automatic SSL renewals periodically.

 #### Network usage costs
 Based on the smart contracts that are hosted on your server, you server will accumulate network usage while its operating.
 During the beta, we predict that this will be well within the basic data transfer allowances of most cloud VPS providers (less than 500 GB per month).
 However, we recommend you to monitor the network usage or set upper limits to avoid unpredictable costs.